aMarCruz/easyrouter/README.md

 anchor.setAttribute('href', `#/customers/1?order=${orderNo}`)
 ```

-It is not likely that this restriction can change.

 ## Changes in v2.0.0

-The most important change is the renaming of the methods `enter` and `exit` of the router, which are now `onEnter` and `onExit`, and the removal of the alias `concat`.
+The most important change is the renaming of the methods `enter` and `exit` of the router (now `onEnter` and `onExit`), and the removal of the alias `concat`.

-From v2.0 the hash is not case sensitive, except in the parameters' name and value.
+From v2.0 the hash is not case sensitive, except in the parameters' names and values.

 Please see the [Changelog](CHANGELOG.md) for more information.